faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 double plutos_to_fill_jupiter =  jupiter.get_volume() / pluto_volume;
 ```

-Enabling code Analysis and runtime checks of Xcode will not find any issue or warning.
+Enabling code Analysis will not find any issue or warning.

 The assert is in place to avoid a division by zero.
 That fact that it is triggered is good because we know where to start debugging the problem.